SestakJ/DP-Micropython-ESP32-Mesh/README.md

 ## Project

-- Microdot web server in micropython from https://github.com/miguelgrinberg/microdot
-- HMAC class in ucrypto/hmac.py from https://github.com/dmazzella/ucrypto \
+- HMAC class in src/utils/hmac.py from https://github.com/dmazzella/ucrypto \
 Sign every message iven if doesn't have credentials.
 Nodes in mesh with credentials will drop the message.
 - config.json is configuration file, pmk and lmk must be 16B and creds should be 32B.